 There are a lot of movies about other cultures, and, like VR, they try to achieve some sort of immersion experience.
 But some go over the top when trying to win the audience over.
 Many so-called ‘anthropological’ movies were later discovered to be mainly staged by directors (such as 1922 Nanook of the North).

 Even much later films were still shot from a western point of view.
 Directors would concentrate on the things that they thought would be interesting to the audience, and would often ignore the everyday life of the people they portrayed.
 They would also come in big crews, so the indigenous people would of course not behave as usual.
 All these factors would skew the view of non-western cultures, creating entertainment instead of education.

 There’s been a VR-like trend in anthropological filmmaking in the last years.
 Films, where the crew was barely present have won prestigious awards (Leviathan is a great example).
 They feel much more organic and offer an experience that feels almost lifelike.
 It wasn’t long until short 360 videos that can be watched with VR glasses have made their appearances.

-As seen from the examples above, virtual reality presents a crucial point in advancement of all fields.
-Whether it is saving lives or just better understanding the world, VR offers experiences and views needed for research improvement, retention and hands on experience.
-Help students become better, and offer them the unique experience with Viar360.
+As seen from the examples above, virtual reality presents a crucial point in the advancement of all fields.
+Whether it is saving lives or just better understanding the world, VR offers experiences and views needed for research improvement, retention, and hands-on experience.
+Help students become better and offer them the unique experience with Viar360.